nehajain216/QuickRef/Spring.md

 }
 ```

+# Spring - JPA configuration
+* It could be done using XML or java config
-# Spring - JPA configuration using XML
+# Spring - JPA configurationusing XML

 * Maven Dependencies
 ```